-We've outlined the formula that can help you drive more growth with every dollar.
+We've outlined the formula that can help you drive high-quality leads at scale with every dollar.
 Select a step or scroll to get started.

 Before doing anything else, it’s important to pinpoint your business objective.
 Then you can make sure your marketing, media and campaign objectives and KPIs are working together to achieve that goal.

 Start by talking to the CEO and CMO to make sure your goals line up with theirs.

 - Know your business objective